-- 4. Any appeal of a determination on sign reduction credits shall be filed pursuant to Paragraph 6 of Subsection C of Section 11.5.7 of this Code. - d.
-The sign reduction requirement established by this subsection shall only be met through the demolition of existing, legally permitted off-site signs, including nonconforming off-site signs, in existence as of the effective date of the ordinance establishing the Sign District.
+- 4. (iv) Any appeal of a determination on sign reduction credits shall be filed pursuant to Paragraph 6 of Subsection C of Section 11.5.7 of this Code. - d.
+The sign reduction requirement established by this subsection can shall only be met through the removal demolition of existing, legally permitted off-site signs, including nonconforming off-site signs, in existence as of the effective date of the ordinance establishing the Sign District.
 The reduction in existing sign area shall be accomplished prior to issuance of a building permit for the new off-site sign.
 The applicant shall obtain the required demolition permits from the Department of Building and Safety prior to any demolition work. - 2.
 Community Benefits Program.
-If the decision-maker finds that the full amount of required sign reduction for a proposed Sign District is infeasible or impractical, all or a portion of Up to one-half of the sign reduction requirement may be replaced by one or more of the Community Benefits Measures listed below, if the decision maker determines that the needs and priorities of the community will be equally or better served by such measures than by the full amount of sign reduction that would otherwise be required.
+Up to one-half of the sign reduction requirement may be replaced by one or more of the Community Benefits Measures listed below, if the decision maker determines that the needs and priorities of the community will be equally or better served by such measures than by the full amount of sign reduction that would otherwise be required, and that there is a nexus between the impacts resulting from the signs allowed in the new sign district and the Community Benefits Measures.
 Specifically, in conjunction with an approved Community Benefits Program, the decision-maker shall require the removal of at least one square foot of existing, legally permitted off-site signage for every two square feet of new off-site signage approved.
 Community Benefits Measures shall be implemented within either the Sign District or the "sign impact area", and shall be administered by a Business Improvement District (BID) or other administrative entity.
+The ordinance establishing the Sign District shall designate the City Department that will oversee and administer the Community Benefits Program and set forth administrative procedures and fees.